 His work derived initially from experiences of depression, but has continued to be an investigation of interior worlds, extremes of experience, power and vulnerability, and that point at which the individual meets society – with all the moral and existential difficulties it presents.
 His childhood is a powerful influence and a rich source of material.

-Having worked in a variety of media, he now predominantly focuses on painting and drawing but has also recently branched out into animation.
-He has exhibited in London, Bristol, Bath, Cambridge, Nottingham, Bordeaux, France (2015) and Maastricht, Netherlands (2016).
-He has collaborated with French artist Olivier Specio on the project At Last We Fly (2015).
+Having worked in a variety of media, he now predominantly focuses on painting and drawing but has also recently branched out into sculpture and animation.
+He has exhibited in Maastricht, Netherlands (2016) and in London, Bristol, Bath, Cambridge, Nottingham, Bordeaux, France (2015).
+He has collaborated with French artist Olivier Specio on the project At Last We Fly (2015), and a future collaboration is planned.

 His work features in private collections in the UK, France, Belgium, Holland and the US.